beatrixcendana/BrightWaste-App/README.md

 ## Explanation of problem it solves
 In this case, we focuses first on the business like restaurants and cafe.
-The problems we are trying to solve:
+The problems we are trying to solve with our app/website:
 ### For business owners:
 - Having a tech savvy issue while creating and maintaining their own website
 - Hiring designers to custom their website might be quite expensive